October 28th, 2020 | Posted in General

 It’s a simple formula: Preventing exposure to wildfire smoke helps prevent its negative effects.
 Use these steps to keep smoke from decreasing indoor air quality during wildfires:

-Between the COVID-19 pandemic and wildfires in the Western U.S., the last year has highlighted the importance of air quality like never before.
+Between the wildfires in the Western U.S. and Canada, the past few years have highlighted the importance of air quality like never before.
 As your clean air solution experts, AQE wants to help you understand how wildfires affect indoor air quality, as well as assist in following the EPA’s preparation and protection recommendations.

 We provide innovative and effective air cleaner systems for a variety of applications, including residential and office, school, and business settings.
 For all your air quality needs, trust the customer-focused specialists at AQE.